maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="cls"></a>
 ### `CLS`

 Clears the screen.
-On modern machines with scrollback buffers in the console, the scrolled text will likely still be there, as is the case with RetroBASIC running in most consoles.
+On modern machines with scrollback buffers in the console, the scrolled text will likely still be there.
+For instance, on the macOS Terminal, the screen will clear and new output will happen as expected, but if the user scrolls upward, older output will be visible.

 <!-- TOC --><a name="end"></a>
 ### `END`